warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 - Created some scripts that kill the main app and handle wifi connection instead of it
 - I got a permanent exploit (ftp, telnet, ssh, password protected)
 - The camera can now operate in isolation from the internet
-- Found snapshot examples and got bmp image on port 3000 (video not working)
-- PTZ movement and play sound (mic not working)
 - Able to modify the file-system safely (truely permanent)

+### Working features
+- 640x480 bmp snapshot on port 3000
+- (work in progress) video recording
+- Audio playback
+- Audio recording (only pcm raw recording) (work in progress)
+- PTZ movement
+- IR shutter

-- trying to get rtsp working at the moment
+The goal is trying to get rtsp or onvif video feed working to have a usable camera.

 # Info Links